 As Minnesota’s U.S. Senator, I will continue to focus on these priorities:

 - Making sure that Medicare is buying the best health care at the best price.
 Under the current system, there are huge and unjustified disparities in the way Medicare pays doctors and hospitals.
-For example, in 2012, Medicare spent almost $14,000 for the care of a typical beneficiary in Miami, Florida, but only about $8,000 for a patient in Minneapolis.
+For example, in 2013, Medicare spent almost $15,000 for the care of a typical beneficiary in Miami, Florida, but only $8,000 for a patient in Minneapolis.
 I'm working to reform Medicare so that it pays providers based on quality, not on quantity of services provided, and reduces these unfair payment disparities.

 - Lowering prescription drug prices.
 We must empower Medicare to negotiate on behalf of our seniors for the lowest possible prescription drug prices.
 We must also crack down on pharmaceutical companies who engage in anticompetitive practices and price manipulation.
 And we should allow for the reimportation of safe, less-expensive drugs from abroad.

 - Assisting families in caring for seniors.
 Over 12 million adults today need some type of long-term care.
 Seniors want to be able to live independently and stay in their own homes as long as possible and family support is essential to making that option available.
 And while nursing homes and paid care providers serve our elderly in some situations, the vast majority of elder care comes from informal care givers - more than half of whom are adult children taking care of their parents.
 Millions of families already find themselves as members of the "sandwich generation," coping with the challenges and costs of caring for elderly parents at the same time they are caring for their own children.
 As the baby boomer generation ages, the numbers will continue to grow.
 Just as the country addressed the needs of working moms and dads in the 1970s, we must now address the needs of our working daughters and sons.